 - You want strong self-verification behavior without paying premium-tier rates.

-Avoid Gemini Deep Think when:
+Avoid Gemini 3.1 Pro when:

-DeepSeek R1: When It's the Right Call
+DeepSeek V4-Pro: When It's the Right Call

-Pick DeepSeek R1 when:
+Pick DeepSeek V4-Pro when:

 - Budget is a real constraint.
 You are running high-volume math workloads — tutoring platforms, grading assistance, problem-set generation — and premium-tier reasoning models would be cost-prohibitive.